codefresh-io/cap-docs.codefresh.io/_docs/pipelines/create-pipeline.md

    lightbox="true"
    file="/images/pipeline/create/pipeline-wizard-resources.png"
    url="/images/pipeline/create/pipeline-wizard-resources.png"
-   alt="Argo Event resources in delivery pipeline wizard" caption="Argo Event resources in delivery pipeline wizard" max-width="30%"
+   alt="Argo resources in Delivery Pipeline wizard" caption="Argo resources in Delivery Pipeline wizard" max-width="30%"
    %}
+#### Commit resource files and create pipeline
+Once CSDP generates the manifests, and you validate them, you commit all the changes.
+The commits are synced to the Git repository or repositories, and then synced to the cluster.

-### Create a delivery pipeline
+### How to: Create a Delivery Pipeline
-Follow our step-by-step instructions to guide you through the Delivery pipeline wizard.
+Follow the step-by-step instructions to guide you through Delivery Pipeline wizard and create a CSDP pipeline.

 1. In the CSDP UI, go to [Delivery Pipelines](https://g.codefresh.io/2.0/pipelines){:target="\_blank"}.
 1. Select **+ Add Delivery Pipeline**.